Charolas/PROJECT-SKYRIM/README.md

   * Wabbajack and Mod Organiser depend on the latest release of VS C++:
     * [Visual Studio C++](<https://aka.ms/vs/17/release/vc_redist.x64.exe>)
 * **Antivirus/Firewall**
   * Third-party antivirus programs often interfere with installation and gameplay.
 Creating exceptions is usually ineffective and not recommended for security reasons.
-Windows Defender is sufficient and all you need—uninstall any other antivirus software.
+Windows Defender is sufficient and all you need — uninstall any other antivirus software.
+* **OneDrive**
+  * Ensure that none of the folders involved are OneDrive locations - if  your `My Documents` folder (where your save files are being stored) is synchronized with OneDrive, it will lead to memory access issues.
 * **Overlays**
   * Game overlays have been under suspicion to cause instability, so it is generally recommended to turn them off.
 That includes the Steam overlay.
 * **[Skyrim Special Edition (Steam)](https://store.steampowered.com/app/489830/The_Elder_Scrolls_V_Skyrim_Special_Edition/)**
   * Wabbajack does not support pirated copies of the game, and neither do we.
 * **[Nexus Account](https://www.nexusmods.com/)**
   * Premium recommended for automated downloads and higher download speed.
-Otherwise, be prepared to click "*manual download*" almost 5,000 times.
+Otherwise, be prepared to click "*manual download*" 5k times.
 * **~~[VectorPlexus Account](https://vectorplexis.com/)~~**
   * VectorPlexus is permanently down, please join the Discord to acquire any missing mods from the backup links.
 * **[Mega Account](https://mega.io/)**